pnp/pnpassessment/docs/using-the-assessment-tool/assess-start.md

 > [!Note]
 > You cannot combine both `--siteslist` and `--sitesfile`.

+When you don't have a sites file available it's quite easy to generate one following these steps:

+- Go to your SharePoint admin center and under **Sites** select **Active sites**
+- Select the view that the most closely matches the list of sites you want to assess and click on **Export**.
+This will generate a sites CSV file
+- Open the CSV file in Excel, select the URL column (column B) and press CTRL-C to copy that column
+- Open a text editor (e.g. Notepad) and paste the copied column
+- Final step will be to remove the first line as that's the column title (URL) and save the file

 ## Authentication configuration

 The main authentication argument to use the `--authmode` argument that allows you to choose how the Microsoft 365 Assessment tool will authenticate to your tenant.
 Possible values are: